What to Research Before a Job Interview

 Questions like these both inform you and impress interviewers.

-Preparing for Behavioral and Technical Rounds
+Preparing For Behavioural and Technical Rounds

 Negotiation Intelligence

 Your research on compensation benchmarks and mobility costs informs negotiation strategy.
-Collect at least three data points for the role in that market (industry averages, competitor offers, and living cost conversions) before any salary discussion.
+Collect at least three data-points for the role in that market (industry averages, competitor offers and living-cost conversions) before any salary discussion.

 Synthesis and Practice: Turning Hours of Research Into Ready Responses

-One-Pager Cheat Sheet
+One-Page Cheat Sheet

 Condense your findings into a single page framed for quick reference during final prep.
 Include: